Things To Do

 When: early February

-What: This annual event started in 1961, and it adopts a different theme each year.
-In 2018, the theme will be “Carnival in Wonderland.”
-Don’t miss 10 days of fun, including a snow sculpture a competition, a parade, and a nighttime lantern Nordic ski.
+What: This annual event started in 1961, you don’t want to miss these 10 days of fun including a snow sculpture a competition, a parade, and a nighttime lantern Nordic ski.
 The highlight?
 Watch the sky come alive during the Hot Air Balloon Fiesta.

 When: early February

 What: Kicking Horse Mountain Resort will proudly host this five-stop international tour of some of the best skiers and snowboarders in the world.
-Kicking Horse is the second stop after Hakuba, Japan, and it is the only stop in North America.
+Kicking Horse is the only stop in North America.
 Come be a spectator, and get in some powder days while you’re here.

 When: late February